Hawaiian gallinule

 It is dependent on freshwater wetland habitats with dense emergent vegetation for nesting.
-Once found on most of the main islands of the Hawaiian archipelago, it has undergone a major population and range decline and is now a resident breeder only on Kaua'i and O'ahu.
+Once found on most of the main islands of the Hawaiian archipelago, it has undergone a major population and range decline and is now a resident breeder only on Kauaʻi and Oʻahu.
 Causes of the decline were mainly loss of habitat, hunting and predation by introduced animals, with numbers subsequently stabilised at a low level through legal protection and conservation management.
 Despite being hunted for food, it was mythologised as the keeper of fire in Hawaiian religion.

 Taxonomy

 It is likely that the Hawaiian gallinule is descended from stray migrant common gallinules from North America.
 It was formerly treated as a subspecies of the common moorhen, and subsequently as a subspecies of the common gallinule when that species was split from the common moorhen in 2011.
 It is distinguished from other subspecies by a larger frontal shield and a red blush on the front and sides of the tibiotarsus.